Conservative (Norwegian political party): Ideology

+Foreign policy

 Conservative has been described as the only "pro-Kremlin party" in Norway.
 In the wake of Russia's invasion of Ukraine in February 2022, the party has been criticized for promoting Russian propaganda.
 The party leader Erik Selle has stated that the West carries "a great deal of the responsibility" for Russia´s attack on Ukraine, and he has suggested that Russia gets to keep the illegally annexed Ukrainian regions of Luhansk, Donetsk and Crimea.
 While the party made a decision in May 2022 to support the Norwegian government's weapon deliveries to Ukraine, the party leadership has since then criticized arms support for Ukraine as "prolonging" and "escalating" the conflict, and being driven by the military-industrial complex in the West.